abhideepghosh/JavaScript-Theory/README.md

 TDZ: Temporal Dead Zone is the period of time during which the let and const declarations cannot be accessed.
 Temporal Dead Zone starts when the code execution enters the block which contains the let or const declaration and continues until the declaration has executed.

+Promise Working
+//Making a new promise(it recieves a function with 2 arguments) : syntax is given below const p = new Promise(function(resolve,reject){
+    let a = 1+1; // what promise does or fetches i.e definition functionality defined here

+    if(a==2){
+        resolve("success") //pass anything in resolve eg. a message in this case }
+    else(
+        reject("failed") //pass anything in reject eg. a message in this case )
+})

+// Using promise => p has a callback function in then & catch, then recieves resolve response as argument & catch recieves reject in it's callback argument p.then((message)=>{
+    console.log("we are in then which return the resolve response as : ", message) }).catch((message)=>{
+    console.log("we are in catch which returns the reject response as :", message) })

+Running multiple promises at once => Promise.all (messages contains responses of all promises) Promise.all([ promise1, promise2, promise3 ]).then((messages)=>{  // .all takes array of promises as an argument, console.log(messages)})                                           // .then has a callback function that takes messages array as an argumrnt which has promise responses

+Running multiple promises at once => Promise.race (message is first promise that runs) Promise.all([ promise1, promise2, promise3 ]).then((messages)=>{  // .all takes array of promises as an argument, console.log(messages)})                                           // .then has a callback function that takes message as an argumrnt of the first promise to respond